 It’s the time for giving, and a Christmas competition could be just the thing to embrace the Christmas spirit, capture your audience’s imagination, and maintain the momentum of your Christmas campaign.
 Plus, it marks you out as a generous business partner and associates your brand with good times.

-Have a look at our 7 reasons why a competition could benefit your business, check out our DOs and DON’Ts of holding a competition, and even enter our own festive challenge!
+Here are our 7 reasons why a competition could benefit your business, plus our DOs and DON’Ts of holding a competition.

 7 reason to run a Christmas competition

 In the Solopress Christmas Survey, 39% of people asked said that they’d taken part in a Christmas themed competition.
 That’s a strong precedent.
 It demonstrates that people have an experience and expectation of competitions around Christmas, so you can be reasonably confident of a strong uptake.

 A significant chunk of the market that might not otherwise have shown interest in your business could be enticed by an attractive prize promotion.
 44% of respondents in our survey felt that a competition would tempt them to use a business at Christmas time.

 If you analyse previous years’ performances you may be able to identify a particular week, or audience segment, where you could bring performance up.
 Google Analytics is a particularly useful tool in this regard for online businesses.
 A piece of promotional activity like a targeted competition could be just the ticket.

 A competition also represents a brilliant opportunity for some positive press & PR.
 Let the local or national press know what you’re up to, invite local bloggers and YouTubers down to take your challenge.
 A fun and engaging competition can attract organic publicity that helps to spread your message.